ducalex/odroid-go-multi-firmware/README.md

 Follow these instructions: https://wiki.odroid.com/odroid_go/firmware_update but use the .img provided here.

-*Note: To preserve your flashed applications when upgrading you must ignore the ERASE step.*
+*Note: To preserve your flashed applications when upgrading you can ignore the ERASE step.*

-To get rid of it follow the instructions again using their official .img file.

 To access the boot menu you then hold **B** while booting, as before.

+_Note: There is no risk in flashing your Odroid GO and you can easily return to the stock firmware by following the instructions again using their official .img file._

 # Questions